gmcmacran/NeuralNetworkSimulatoR/README.md

 #> [6,] -0.8204684 -1.66264885  0.69641761 -2.0565133
 ```

-Lets train a model and see if the true weights are estimated.
+Lets train a model and see if the true weights are estimated accurately.

 ``` r
 library(keras)